bxparks/AceTime/MIGRATING.md

 work for the years 2050 to 2150.
 The assumption is that a 100-year interval is sufficient for most embedded applications.

-With the epoch year being adjustable, it became necessary to decouple the various `year` fields in the TZDB database (implemented by the `zonedb` and `zonedbx` packages) from the `year` fields in the AceTime library code itself.
+With the epoch year being adjustable, it becomes necessary to decouple the various `year` fields in the TZDB database (implemented by the `zonedb` and `zonedbx` packages) from the `year` fields in the AceTime library code itself.
 Previously in v1, the `year` fields were encoded as 8-bit `int8_t` integers which were interpreted to be offsets from the hardcoded epoch year of 2000.
-To allow the zone databases to be valid until the year 10000, the internal `year` fields were changed from an `int8_t` to a 16-bit `int16_t` type.
-The AceTime API hides most of the impact of this change from client applications, so the biggest noticeable change may be that the `zonedb` and `zonedbx` databases are now 2.5 kiB to 3.5 kiB larger in flash size.
+To allow the zone databases to be valid until the year 10000, the internal `year` fields are changed from an `int8_t` to a 16-bit `int16_t` type.
+The AceTime API hides most of the impact of this change from client applications, so the biggest noticeable change may be the increase in flash size of the `zonedb` and `zonedbx` databases which are now 2.5 kiB to 3.5 kiB larger.

-The increase in flash size for `zonedb` and `zonedbx` was deemed to be acceptable for the following reasons.
-The full impact of the size increase would be felt only if the application incorporated the entire `zonedb` or `zonedbx` database to support all 595 time zones in the TZDB database.
+The increase in flash size for `zonedb` and `zonedbx` seems acceptable for the following reasons: The full impact of the size increase would be felt only if the application incorporated the entire `zonedb` or `zonedbx` database to support all 595 time zones in the TZDB database.
 But most 8-bit processors do not have enough flash memory to use the full database (e.g. 23 kiB for `zonedb`, 38 kiB for `zonedbx`), so it is likely that these 8-bit applications would use only a small subset (1-10) of the timezones available in those databases.
 The flash size increase would be far smaller when using only small number of time zones.
 On 32-bit processors where the full database would likely be used, they often have far more flash memory (0.5 MiB to 4 MiB on ESP8266 or ESP32), so the increase of 2.5-3.5 kiB of flash memory would be negligible on those processors.

 Some backwards incompatible changes were necessary from v1 to v2.
 These are explained in detail in the next section.